nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Element wise/BatchNorm operation are not always included in a network,
+Element-Wise/BatchNorm operation are not always included in a given network.
-which means for most of time, BS/BN/EW are not fully running thus clock
+So for uch of the operations, BS/BN/EW are not fully running thus clock
-gating is mandatory.
+gating is utilized.

 Planar Data Processor
 ---------------------